RecallGraph/RecallGraph/README.md

 1. Documents (vertices/edges) mutate within their lifespan (both in their individual attributes/values and in their relations with each other).
 1. Past states of documents are as important as their present, necessitating retention and queryability of their change history.

+Refer to the [wiki](https://github.com/RecallGraph/RecallGraph/wiki) for an in-depth introduction.

 ## Salient API Features
 RecallGraph's API is split into 3 top-level categories: